Principal: Candace hugee

 Ms. Major grew up in New Jersey and received her undergraduate Bachelor's degree in Psychology and Spanish from Trinity College in Hartford, CT.
 Unsure what she wanted to do, Ms. Major began by working in Crown Heights, Brooklyn at PS 138 as a 1st grade teacher.
 During that time she also earned a Master's in Education from Brooklyn College.
 Ms. Major realized quickly that teaching was not her passion and made a career switch.
 She studied social work at NYU where she received her Master's in Social Work.
 Ms. Major has been happily working as a school based social worker since 2006.
 In her spare time, Ms. Major spends time playing with Legos with the two loves of her life, her two young sons.
 She also spends time exercising every day to support her sugar habit, specifically cookies and chocolate.

-Dean: Jeffrey Quarles
+Attendance Dean: Jeffrey Quarles

 Mr. Quarles (Mr. Q.) was born and raised and is still residing in Bronx, New York, attended Hunter College, where he acquired his Bachelor's degree in Accounting, and has worked for various firms before making a career change to education in 2009.
 He is currently working on a Master's degree in Social Work from Fordham University.
 In his spare time, he likes sports, eating Italian and seafood, and enjoying a great movie.

-Assistant Dean: Sean Jones
+Assistant Dean: Brandon Johnson

 English Teacher: Camille Ferrier